-1 Stroctooons .
-In the cools, was resident and Cools The signage is designed in Complies 4 Streetscape, setting or landscape Is the scale, proportion and form of the proposal appropriate for the streetscape, setting or landscape?
+4.04.4 I 4 Streetscape, setting or landscape Is the scale, proportion and form of the proposal appropriate for the streetscape, setting or landscape?
 Does the proposal contribute to the visual interest of the streetscape, setting or landscape?
 Does the proposal reduce clutter by rationalising and simplifying existing advertising?
 Does the proposal screen unsightliness?
 Does the proposal protrude above buildings, structures or tree canopies in the area or locality?
 Does the proposal require ongoing vegetation management?
 The signage is designed in a manner which is compatible with the streetscape and is appropriate for its setting.
 The scale and proportions of the signage are complementary of the desired future neighbourhood centre.
 The signage would be implemented to provide some visual interest and is of a simplistic nature which is not cluttered.
-The signage is not intended to screen unsightliness and it does not also require ongoing vegetation management.
-Complies 5 Site and building Is the proposal compatible with the scale, proportion and other characteristics of the site or building, or both, on which the proposed signage is to be located?
+The signage is not intended to screen unsightliness and it does not also require ongoing Complies 5 Site and building Is the proposal compatible with the scale, proportion and other characteristics of the site or building, or both, on which the proposed signage is to be located?
 Does the proposal respect important features of the site or building, or both?
-Does the proposal show innovation and imagination in its relationship to the site or building, or both?
+Does the proposal show innovation and imagination in its relationship to the site or building, or both? regetation management.
 The signage complements the proposal and is compatible with the scale and proportion of the centre and the style of development.
 The signage is in fitting with the character of the zoning and is of a size which is unlikely to compete with the built form.
 The signage is of an innovative nature in terms of materials and manufacturing techniques to provide a high-quality finish.
-Complies 6 Associated devices and logos with advertisements and advertising structures 7 Illumination Have any safety devices, platforms, lighting devices or logos been designed as an integral part of the signage or structure on which it is to be displayed?
-Would illumination result in The signage will be lighted Complies , mammadon Would illumination result in unacceptable glare?
+Complies 6 Associated devices and logos with advertisements and advertising structures Have any safety devices, platforms, lighting devices or logos been designed as an integral part of the signage or structure on which it is to be displayed?
+The signage will be lighted internally and associated scaffolds or devices are not proposed in association with the signage.
+Complies 7 Illumination Would illumination result in unacceptable glare?
 Would illumination affect safety for pedestrians, vehicles or aircraft?
 Would illumination detract from the amenity of any residence or other form of accommodation?
 Can the intensity of the illumination be adjusted, if necessary?
-Is the illumination subject to a curfew? illuminated and would be unlikely to cause safety concerns of vehicles or cause unacceptable glare to surrounding uses or roadways.
-Conditions of consent will apply regarding illumination. with conditions 8 Safety Would the proposal reduce the safety for any public road?
-The proposed signage would be unlikely to reduce safety on a road or for pedestrians or cyclists Complies
+Is the illumination subject to a curfew?
+The signage would be illuminated and would be unlikely to cause safety concerns of vehicles or cause unacceptable glare to surrounding uses or roadways.
+Conditions of consent will apply regarding illumination.
+Complies with conditions 8 Safety Would the proposal reduce the safety for any public road?
+The proposed signage would be unlikely to reduce safety on a road Complies

 Would the proposal reduce the safety for pedestrians or bicyclists?
-Would the proposal reduce the safety for pedestrians, particularly children, by obscuring sightlines from public areas? sightlines. -- -------------
+Would the proposal reduce the safety for pedestrians, particularly children, by obscuring sightlines from public areas? cyclists and would not obstruct sightlines. -- ---